ldn-softdev/jtc/README.md

 for more examples and a complete option list run *`jtc -h`* and *`jtc -g`*

-#### A tiny example of class usage and its interface (c++14):
+## A tiny example of class usage and its interface (c++14):
 Say, we want to accomplish a following task:
 1. read Address Book JSON from `<stdin>`
 2. sort all records by `Name` (for simplicity, assume all records have that label)
 3. output resulting Address Book JSON

-Below is the code sample how that could be achieved using `Json.hpp` class and the srouce JSON - Address Book:
+Below is the code sample how that could be achieved using `Json.hpp` class and the source JSON - Address Book:
 ```
 #include <iostream>
 #include <fstream>